act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Failed Example 1

-Link text, together with the absence of programatically determined link context, does not describe the purpose of the link.
+The link text, together with the absence of programatically determined link context, does not describe the purpose of the link.

 ```html
 <a href="#desc">More</a>